-Receive 50,000 Membership Rewards Bonus Points when you apply online, are approved and spend $3,000 on your new card within the first 3 months.
+Receive 50,000 bonus Membership Rewards points when you apply online, are approved and spend $3,000 on your new card in the first 3 months.

 The minimum income to qualify is $65,000 per annum.

-If you apply for a card via a link in this article, we’ll receive a commission from Amex.
+If you apply for a card via a link in this article, we may receive a commission from Amex.
 This income helps keep our site running, and we thank you for your support.